jaynetics/conscious_concern/README.md

 [![Code Climate](https://codeclimate.com/github/janosch-x/conscious_concern/badges/gpa.svg)](https://codeclimate.com/github/janosch-x/conscious_concern)
 [![Test Coverage](https://codeclimate.com/github/janosch-x/conscious_concern/badges/coverage.svg)](https://codeclimate.com/github/janosch-x/conscious_concern/coverage)

-ConsciousConcern is a decorator for `ActiveSupport::Concern` that adds several metaprogramming features.
+ConsciousConcern is a decorator for `ActiveSupport::Concern` that adds several metaprogramming features, willfully ignoring MVC constraints.

 It is useful if you have concerns that are used by a large number of models, or concerns that regulary get added to new models.
 It consolidates the usage of such concerns by centralizing routing, application of related concerns, migrations, and more.